Kodaline

 Kodaline (/ˈkoʊdəlaɪn/) are an Irish rock band.
 Originally known as 21 Demands, the band adopted their current name in 2012 to coincide with the changing of their music.
-The group comprises Steve Garrigan, Mark Prendergast, Vincent May and Jason Boland.
+The group comprises Steve Garrigan, Vincent May, Mark Prendergast, and Jason Boland.

-Garrigan and Prendergast grew up in Swords, Dublin, and have known each other since childhood.
+Garrigan and May grew up in Swords, County Dublin, and have known each other since childhood.
 May and Garrigan attended Colaiste Choilm CBS, Swords, where they participated in battles of the bands.
 Boland joined the group in 2012.
 They have released four albums: In a Perfect World (2013), Coming Up for Air (2015), and Politics of Living (2018).
-Their fourth studio album, One Day at a Time, was released on 12 June 2020.
+Their fourth album, One Day at a Time, was released on 12 June 2020.
+In October 2025, the band announced they would be disbanding after the release of a fifth and final album.

 Career

 2005–2011: 21 Demands

 As 21 Demands, the band first came to attention in November 2006, when they participated in the fifth series of RTÉ talent show You're a Star; finishing as the series' runners-up.
 On 3 March 2007, 21 Demands released their own single called "Give Me a Minute" through Pieta House downloads on the RTÉ website.
 They made history when their single topped the Irish Singles Chart, becoming the first independently released track to achieve this milestone.

 21 Demands also wrote the single "One of Those Days" which they played on the Irish SuperValu channel BalconyTV.